Traditional Indian Cooking Classes

 • Instructions on making a basic paste with which you can cook most of of the dishes from North India.

-Brief description of the Cooking Class and the Slide show: A cooking class at RBTS, is an integrated and interactive experience.
+Brief description of the Cooking Class and the Slide show: A cooking class led by chef Sarju Sooch is an integrated and interactive experience.
 In a class, students not only get hands on training in cooking traditional and authentic food recipes from the Himalayas and Indian sub-continent, they also get to taste their creations.
-After your class and the meal, which usually takes from 2 to 2.5 hours, you are most welcome to view a slide show of my photos from India and Tibet.
-The slide shows are prepared to give glimpses into the culture and landscape of the Himalayas and trans-Himalayas, they rarely last longer than thirty minutes, but the socialising and the discussions that follow, usually take another hour to couple of hours.
+After the class, Sarju presents a slide show of his trips to Indian Himalayas.
+These photos have been exhibited at University of Ottawa.
+As well as offering cooking class, Sarju leads exclusive trips to his homeland in Himalayas, where he proudly introduces clients to the native people.

 Sampler: In a sampler, the guests are treated to a complete meal consisting of at least two dishes and the quintessential home made dahi (yogurt).